vasilevp/vasilevp.github.io/pages/cv.md

 ### Go Software Engineer, EPAM
 *St. Petersburg, Remote, Jan 2018 - Present*

-Outsourcing work for the following clients/projects:
+Outsourcing work for the following projects:

-- ### MongoDB: Kubernetes Atlas Operator
+- ### Kubernetes Atlas Operator
-  *Dec 2020 - Present*
+  *Dec 2020 - Apr 2021*

   A [Kubernetes Operator] for managing MongoDB Atlas clusters, a future-proof replacement for OSBv1 & OSBv2 in more modern and widely used environments